Pomona, New York: 2020 census

+Income and poverty

 The median household income was $125,417 and the median family income was $148,500.
 Males had a median income of $86,923 versus $50,156 for females.
 The per capita income for the village was $66,791.
 About 0.8% of families and 4.1% of the population were below the poverty line, including 4.22% of those under age 18 and 0.5% of those age 65 or over.

 Government

 In March 2023, Ilan Fuchs, an adherent of the Chabad-Lubavitch movement within Hasidic Judaism, was elected Mayor of Pomona.
 Fuchs had already been serving on the Village's Board of Trustees, along with fellow Chabad-Lubavitch adherent Mendy Lasker.
 In the same election, three other Jews were elected as Trustees, joining Fuchs and Lasker–Marc Greenberg, Mendy Lasker, Raanan Zidile and Joel Grunwald.

 Fuchs' predecessor as Mayor was Ian Banks, who declined to run for re-election.
 Ian Banks was elected in March 2019, along with Ilan Fuchs as one of his running mates; his predecessor was Brett Yagel, who in 2019 declined to run for re-election.